 Its virtual football betting markets and simulation software are rather high-quality.
 The interface is quite intuitive, and the graphics are polished.
 The graphics for other virtual sports are also well-executed, though not as fit as those in virtual football.

-How many Sports can I find for Virtual Betting?
+How many Sports can I find for Virtual Sports Betting?

 Every virtual betting sportsbook operator has its set of virtual sports, depending on its unique simulation software solutions.
 Some providers concentrate on just a few sports, like Betfair, featuring mostly horse racing, football and motor racing.